cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 * Checking the status of Warden server
 * Checking the log and config of Warden
 * Looking into a Warden container
-* Service instance logs, data and localdb
+* Service instance logs, data, and localdb

 ### <a id="check-status"></a>Checking Status of Warden Server